Setting Up an Application and Tenant for Azure Resource Manager

 - Log on to the public Azure portal with service administrator credentials.

-- From the All Services menu, select the App registrations tab, and click on New Application Registration.
+- From the All services menu, select the App registrations tab, and click on New registration.

 - Enter the appropriate values for the following: